Period Relations for Standard $L$-functions of Symplectic Type: Introduction

-up to a multiple of a number belonging to rationality field $\BQ(\Pi,\chi)$.
-However, the rationality of $\eta$ and the issues in \cite{GrobnerRaguhramShalikaModelArithmetic} were not clarified in his paper.
+\begin{rk} In \cite{Jan18}, Januszewski studies the case over a totally real number field and asserts that $L(\frac{1}{2}+j,\Pi_f\otimes\chi_f)$ is equal to $ (2\pi\mathrm{i})^{jn[k:\BQ]}\CG(\chi)^n\Omega_{(-1)^{j}\sgn\chi}, $ up to a multiple of a number belonging to rationality field $\BQ(\Pi,\chi)$.
 His argument towards this global period relations assumes in \cite[Section 5.3]{Jan18} the existence of the cohomological test vector for $\Pi_\infty$ that is independent of the critical places.
 As the most technical ingredient of this paper, our Theorem \ref{thm: uniform coh test vector} establishes the existence of the cohomological test vector for $\Pi_\infty$ that is independent of the critical places for general number fields.
 Meanwhile, our proof involves no rational structures of Harish-Chandra modules, which is however a major ingredient in the argument developed by Januszewski. \end{rk}

 \begin{rk} In \cite{AshGinzburgPadicLfunGL(2n)}, \cite{GrobnerRaguhramShalikaModelArithmetic} and \cite{Jan18}, the base field is assumed to be totally real so that a certain numerical coincidence called ``degree matching" is satisfied.
 As far as we know, the proof of Theorem \ref{thm: global period relation} is the first case in the study of special values of $L$-functions via modular symbols without the ``degree matching" condition. \end{rk}